dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-raw.md

 <img src="/images/pubsub_subscribe_raw.png" alt="Diagram showing how to subscribe with Dapr when publisher does not use Dapr or CloudEvent" width=1000>

-When subscribing programmatically, add the additional metadata entry for `rawPayload` so the Dapr sidecar will automatically wrap the payloads into a CloudEvent that is compatible with current Dapr SDKs.
+When subscribing programmatically, add the additional metadata entry for `rawPayload` so the Dapr sidecar automatically wraps the payloads into a CloudEvent that is compatible with current Dapr SDKs.

 {{< tabs "Python SDK" "PHP SDK" >}}